-Student victims may file a confidential report with a VOICE Advocate in Health Initiatives who can help a student navigate their options for any other report they would like to make.
+Student victims may consult confidentially with a VOICE Advocate in Health Initiatives who can help a student navigate their options for any other report they would like to make.
 For incidents covered by the Clery Act, VOICE Advocates share general information without identifying any parties involved, for campus safety statistics.